-The Disney water parks "on property" are Blizzard Beach and Typhoon Lagoon.
-If you want to get a taste of Disney, but do not want to pay the entrance fee at the gate, you can stop in at Disney Springs, which is sometimes called downtown Disney, it is the shopping, dining, and entertainment district that does not require a ticket to visit.
+- Disney Springs: If you want to get a taste of Disney, but do not want to pay the entrance fee at the gate, you can stop in at Disney Springs (sometimes called downtown Disney).
+It is the shopping, dining, and entertainment district that does not require a ticket to visit.

-If you plan to visit all the parks and you want the flexibility of coming and going between the parks, you might want to consider getting the "park hopper" pass, which is an optional add-on to your ticket.
+- Park Hopper: If you plan to visit all the parks and you want the flexibility of coming and going between the parks, you might want to consider getting the "park hopper" pass, which is an optional add-on to your ticket.
 You can "hop" to and from more than one theme park per day.

-Disney wants you to be able to customize your Disney vacation to your liking.
+- Magic Your Way: Disney wants you to be able to customize your Disney vacation to your liking.
 So, picking the parks you want to visit when you arrive for your vacation (instead of months in advance) is called "Magic Your Way."
 It is a general term that allows you to choose just the options you want for your visit.

-If you live near Disney, have young kids, or want to visit Disney several times a year, you might want to consider buying an annual pass.
+- Annual Pass Holder: If you live near Disney, have young kids, or want to visit Disney several times a year, you might want to consider buying an annual pass.
 It is a ticket that is good for park entry any day of the year and is a good value if you visit Disney World frequently.

 Food and Lodging Terms

-"Character dining" is the term for restaurants that have Disney characters who stroll around the restaurant visiting at tables while you enjoy breakfast, lunch, or dinner at special locations within a theme park or resort.
+- Character Dining: "Character dining" is the term for restaurants that have Disney characters who stroll around the restaurant visiting at tables while you enjoy breakfast, lunch, or dinner at special locations within a theme park or resort.

-Staying at a resort comes with a few other perks like free parking, transportation, and extra magic hours in the theme parks.
-An "extra magic hour" abbreviated "EMH" grants you usually an extra hour before or after the parks open or close.
+- Extra Magic Hour (EMH): Staying at a resort comes with a few other perks like free parking, transportation, and extra magic hours in the theme parks.
+An "extra magic hour" grants you usually an extra hour before or after the parks open or close.
 This is a key perk for Disney resort guests.

-Guests with disabilities should go to Guest Relations, which is at the main entrance of all the parks.
+- Disability Access Card: Guests with disabilities should go to Guest Relations, which is at the main entrance of all the parks.
 You are eligible for a Disability Access Card (formerly called a Guest Assistance Card).
 This service will allow you a return time for attractions based on the current wait time.
 As soon as you finish one attraction, you can receive a return time for another.

-Another way to skip some lines is if you are a single rider.
+- Single Rider Line: Another way to skip some lines is if you are a single rider.
 A single rider line is a special line at select attractions that is used to fill up seats on some rides.
 This line moves very quickly.

 Key to Some Attractions at the Parks